zudiay/School-Projects/README.md

 # School-Projects
-This repository consists of my Computer Engineering projects.
+This repository consists of my Computer Engineering projects at Bogazici University.

 CMPE 150 - Introduction to Computer Engineering